dymayday/fluffy-penguin/README.md

 > Evolutionary Algorithms belong to the Evolutionary Computation field of study concerned with computational methods inspired by the process and mechanisms of biological evolution.
 The process of evolution by means of natural selection (descent with modification) was proposed by Darwin to account for the variety of life and its suitability (adaptive fit) for its environment.
 The mechanisms of evolution describe how evolution actually takes place through the modification and propagation of genetic material (proteins).
 Evolutionary Algorithms are concerned with investigating computational systems that resemble simplified versions of the processes and mechanisms of evolution toward achieving the effects of these processes and mechanisms, namely the development of adaptive systems.
 Additional subject areas that fall within the realm of Evolutionary Computation are algorithms that seek to exploit the properties from the related fields of Population Genetics, Population Ecology, Coevolutionary Biology, and Developmental Biology.
 > -- <cite>[cleveralgorithms.com](http://www.cleveralgorithms.com/nature-inspired/evolution.html)</cite>

-Artificial neural networks are characterised by their _structure_ (_topology_) and their parameters (which includes the weights of connections).
+Artificial neural networks are characterized by their _structure_ (_topology_) and their parameters (which includes the weights of connections).
 When an ANN is to be developed for a given problem, two aspects need therefore to be considered:

 - What should be the structure (or, topology) of the network?
 - Given the structure of the neural network, what are the optimal values for its _parameters_?